tamjid-ahsan/Housing-price-prediction/README.md

 ![png](./assets/output_102_0.png)

+Not all zipcodes have the same house price.

 ### Outlier Removal
+Then I decided to check the performance of IQR based and Z score based outlier removal.
+Based on the shape of result it seemed that IQR based removal is more appropriate here.

-From the chart potential candidate for formula based out lier removal are:
+From the chart potential candidate for formula based outlier removal are:
 - price
 - bathrooms
 - bathrooms